IIIF/api/source/presentation/2.1/index.md

  * If a {name} parameter in the recommended URI structure begins with a number, such as `.../canvas/1`, then developers using certain technology stacks may be inconvenienced.
 In particular, an RDF based stack that uses RDF/XML internally will not be able to derive a shared `.../canvas/` prefix and then use the `1` as a CURIE, as `<canvas:1>` is not a valid element in XML.
 Producers might consider adding an alphabetical character as the initial character.

 ### E. Versioning

-Starting with version 2.0, this specification follows [Semantic Versioning][semver].
-See the note [Versioning of APIs][versioning] for details regarding how this is implemented.
+Starting with version 2.0, this specification follows [Semantic Versioning][org-semver].
+See the note [Versioning of APIs][notes-versioning] for details regarding how this is implemented.

 ### F. Acknowledgements

-The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][mellon].
+The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][org-mellon].

 Many thanks to the members of the [IIIF][iiif-community] for their continuous engagement, innovative ideas and feedback.